Eastman Chemical (NYSE:EMN) Releases Q3 2022 Earnings Guidance

-Eastman Chemical (NYSE:EMN – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
+Eastman Chemical (NYSE:EMN – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $2.00-$2.00 for the period, compared to the consensus estimate of $2.60.
 The company issued revenue guidance of -.
-Eastman Chemical also updated its Q3 guidance to ~$2.00 EPS.

 Eastman Chemical Announces Dividend